vuejs/apollo/packages/docs/data/refetching.md

 # Refetching

+Cached data goes stale.
+A query reads the cache and only reaches the network when it has to, which means a result can outlive the truth on the server.

-Sometimes you want fresh data from the server.
-Refetching covers four related patterns: re-running a single query on demand, refetching specific queries after a mutation, polling, and refetching across the whole app from outside any single composable.
+Refetching is how you ask again on purpose.
+This page covers four ways to do it: re-running a single query on demand, polling on a fixed cadence, refetching after a mutation, and refetching across the whole app from outside a component.

 ## Refetching a single query

+:::: composition-api
 Every `useQuery` exposes a `refetch` function:

 ```vue twoslash